Welcome to NoodleSync

 Monthly Health Review

-Claude runs a full maintenance pass: updates all citation and freshness scores, reviews schema proposals, surfaces orphans, merge candidates, and archive candidates.
-Findings are written to health-checkup.md and surface once in your next normal chat -- no action needed until you're ready.
+Claude runs a full maintenance pass: updates all citation and freshness scores, reviews schema proposals, finds orphans, merge candidates, and archive candidates.
+Findings are written to health-checkup.md and surface once in your next normal chat.
+No action needed until you're ready.

 First of each month